neopragma/tdd-java-231204-am/docs/car-rental.md

 This is the kind of incomplete and unclear documentation we often inherit with a legacy code base.

+All monetary amounts are carried in US dollars.
+Output for locales where a different currency is used must be converted. _Hint:_ There is a class named ```I18N``` that calls a public API for currency conversion.
+It may or may not work.

+All distances are carried in miles.
+Output for locales where kilometers are used must be converted.

 ### Vehicle Classes

 city car